devPach4545/CSE_151A/README.md

 From the confusion matrix: the value for true negative is 13868, the value of false positive is 31, the value for false negative is 117 and the value for true positive is 34

-The model will toward the underfitting in the fitting graph.
+The model will lean toward the underfitting in the fitting graph because the precision/recall for the training and testing data is too low.

 **For model 2, neural network:**